microsoft/nni/src/webui/README.md

 ## View job accuracy

-Click the tab "Optimization Progress" to see the point graph of all trials.
+Click the tab "Default Metric" to see the point graph of all trials.
 Hover every point to see its specific accuracy.

 ## View hyper parameter